UNDER CONSTRUCTION

 What troubled her most was not the reflection itself, but the knowledge that he was aware of it.

+She had never feared censure where she believed herself right.
 And yet, in this moment, she felt a faint mortification in the thought that she had not been sufficiently guarded.

 Darcy, catching her silence and misreading its cause, supposed it merely the natural consequence of her cousin's behaviour, and reproached himself, in some small degree, for having been drawn into its correction.
 He did not attempt to engage her again; discretion, he thought, required distance rather than insistence.